bnugman/sdc-p2/README.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

+Here's a sample of 5 images:

+![sample][sample]

-The counts of images for each traffic sign suggest that the dataset has many more instances of some classes, compared to others.
+The counts of images for each traffic sign suggest that the dataset has many more instances of some classes, compared to others:

+![Histogram][distro]

 ### Design and Test a Model Architecture